pypa/packaging.python.org/source/discussions/single-source-version.rst

 * It needs to be specified when building the package (e.g. in :file:`pyproject.toml`) This will make it available in the installed package’s metadata, from where it will be accessible at runtime using ``importlib.metadata.version("distribution_name")``.

-* A package may set a top level ``__version__`` attribute to provide an alternative means of runtime access to the version of the imported package.
-If this is done, the value of ``__version__`` attribute and that used by the build system to set the distribution's version should be kept in sync in :ref:`the build systems's recommended way <Build system version handling>`.
+* A package may set a module attribute (e.g., ``__version__``) to provide an alternative means of runtime access to the version of the imported package.
+If this is done, the value of the attribute and that used by the build system to set the distribution's version should be kept in sync in :ref:`the build systems's recommended way <Build system version handling>`.

 * If the code is in in a version control system (VCS), e.g. Git, the version may appear in a *tag* such as ``v1.2.3``.